Abutilon sandwicense

 Natural Range & Environment

-While referred to as the "Green-flowered abutilon," flower color is actually quite variable in Abutilon sandwicense.
+While sometimes referred to as the "Green-flowered abutilon," flower color is actually quite variable in Abutilon sandwicense.
 Above are three examples (Green and mostly-red flower photographs courtesy of Joel Lau ©.).
 Abutilon sandwicense is the largest (in stature, as well as leaf, flower, and fruit size) of the three Hawai‘i endemic (and endangered) Abutilon (Photo-comparison courtesy of T. Motley via G.D.
 Carr ©.).
 A large mature cultivated Abutilon sandwicense.

 Description